crzcssdy/Crowdfunding_ETL/README.md

 ## Create the Category and Subcategory DataFrames
 To run the ETL_Mini_Project file, you will need to first import pandas as pd and numpy as np.

+Additionally, you will need to import the contents of the Resources folder, such as campaign.csv and contacts.csv to run the code.

 ## The Crowdfunding Database
 ### Dependencies